orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/01-Environment Setup.md

 ## 2. Wallet Creation

-You can [generate a file system wallet using the Solana CLI](https://docs.solanalabs.com/cli/wallets/file-system).
-You can load it using `createKeyPairSignerFromBytes`.
+You can [generate a file system wallet using the Solana CLI](https://docs.solanalabs.com/cli/wallets/file-system) and load it using `createKeyPairSignerFromBytes`.

 ```tsx
 import { createKeyPairSignerFromBytes } from '@solana/web3.js';